 The Emergency Departments of NewYork-Presbyterian Hospital are top centers for emergency care and are officially designated as 911 Ambulance-Receiving Centers.
-Level I Adult Trauma Services are offered at the NewYork-Presbyterian Hospital/Weill Cornell Medical Center and Level I Pediatric Trauma Services are offered at both the Komansky Center for Children's Health and the Morgan Stanley Children's Hospital.
+Level I Adult Trauma Services are offered at the NewYork-Presbyterian Hospital/Weill Cornell Medical Center and Level I Pediatric Trauma Services are offered at both the Komansky Children's Hospital and the Morgan Stanley Children's Hospital.

 NewYork-Presbyterian/Westchester is a dedicated psychiatric facility.
 There is no physical "emergency room."
 However, their "Access - Intake Line" – 888-694-5700 – is staffed 24/7 to help with psychiatric emergencies as well as routine inquiries.

-To contact an Emergency Department (aka Emergency Room) please use the telephone numbers below.
+To contact an Emergency Department (Emergency Room) please use the telephone numbers below.